vocol/vocol/README.md

 ```
 npm start
 ```
 8. Normally, you can access VoCol start page with http://localhost:3000 URL if the port number was not changed.
 If you clear old data as step 4 describes, then the configuration page will be displayed.
 Otherwise, you can use http://localhost:3000/config URL for configuring VoCol.
-9. You have a possibility to change the vocol access's port number by accessing the file bin/www from the root path of VoCol.
+Sometimes, the port number is also changed during our project's development, for that, you have a possibility to look-up the vocol access's port number and as well change it, by opening **bin/www** file if you are on the root path of VoCol.

 For more details about VoCol repository, please have a look on our VoColWiki